ProbShin/CS503Projects/PSO/lab1/Readme.md

        ...
 ```

-There are only two process P4 and P5 which have preority 10 and 20 in the *readylist*.
+This example shows that there are only two process P4 and P5 which have preority 10 and 20 in the *readylist*.